tmarti/graphics-research/articles/webgl2-gpu-based-snapping.md

 It's good to prepare a coffee, disconnect some minutes, and recap on what we done so far.
 Then re-land from the big picture into the details again so we're focused in what we're doing :)

 What have we done so far?
-(Apart from a having coffe to avoid this article put us into sleep mode)
+(Apart from a having coffee to avoid this article put us into sleep mode)

 We have a way to render into a 32-bit integer render target, where: